The best firewood for fireplaces is a very interesting topic for those who are using fireplaces.

 Firewoods should be dry.
 This factor is very important and has a great impact on the productivity of firewood.
 Dry firewoods produce less soot.

-Using firewoods that are not completely dry will result in more fat accumulation in the chimney of your fireplace, so you will have a lot of trouble to remove them.
+Using firewoods that are not completely dry will result in more fat accumulation in the chimney of your fireplace, so you will have a lot of trouble removing them.

 Another feature of good firewoods is to burn slowly.